 With their recognized performance, fuel efficiency and emissions profile, Rotax engines represent a core component of BRP's industry-leading product performance.
-They power Can-Am ATVs, SSVs and 3WVs, Ski-Doo and Lynx snowmobiles, Sea-Doo PWCs and pontoons, and the marine Rotax inboard jet propulsion system.
-Rotax engines are also sold to distributors and OEMs that manufacture products that are not in direct competition with BRP products.
-When sold to such third parties, the engines are used to power karts, motorcycles, small recreational aircraft and fire pumps.
+They power Can-Am ATVs, SSVs and 3WVs, Ski-Doo and Lynx snowmobiles, Sea-Doo PWCs and pontoons.
+Rotax engines are also sold to distributors and OEMs that manufacture products to be used for civilian recreational purposes and that are not in direct competition with BRP products.
+When sold to such third parties, the engines are used to power karts, small recreational aircraft and fire pumps.
 BRP has developed a comprehensive line-up of compact Rotax engines with engine specifications varying from one to four cylinders, 2-stroke and 4-stroke.